sufyan20/interviews-challenges/Back-End-Node.js.md

 # Back-End Developer - Node.js

-<strong>TL;DR,</strong> This challenge expects you to build a simple set of services with [Moleculer](https://moleculer.services/) Framework, with any caching, and messaging systems for transportation.
+<strong>TL;DR,</strong> This challenge expects you to build a simple set of services with [Moleculer](https://moleculer.services/) Framework, with Redis as a caching system, and any messaging systems for transportation.
+This services should have an API layer for the required functionality listed below.

 ## Evaluation criteria: